Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 1. Upgrade the installation with the `helm` command and make sure to provide the flag `-f migrate.yaml` as the last flag.

-1. Wait for all ingesters to restart.
+1. Wait for all ingesters to restart and be ready.

 1. Turn off traffic to the installation.